abdul02123/Assessment/README.md

-# Project details
+# Following are the details which are used inside this project
-Kotlin
+Kotlin,
-MVVM
+MVVM,
-Navigation Component
+Navigation Component,
-Retrofit
+Retrofit,
-Coroutines
+Coroutines,
-Testing
+Testing,
 Junit, espresso